Glass Box Pattern Interface

 2.5 The dual-persona strategy: closing the business loop

 The problem: The "unfinished story" risk.
 If the demo ended at the user submitting the claim, it would create a psychological "open loop."
-Company G's leadership might be impressed by the app, but they would immediately ask operational questions: "Who reviews this?
+Gartner's leadership might be impressed by the app, but they would immediately ask operational questions: "Who reviews this?
 Can we trust the AI's judgment?
 How do we verify the user's background?"

 Solution: The specialist dashboard.
 To address this, I extended the design to include the specialist persona.
 I designed a desktop interface specifically for decision support, demonstrating how AI augments human efficiency in three key areas: